hythm7/Pakku/README.md

 serial              → add distributions in serial order precomp             → precompile distribution to < repo >         → add distribution to repo < home site vendor core /path/to/MyApp >
-deps                → all dependencies deps    < build >   → build dependencies only
-deps    < test >    → test dependencies only
-deps    < runtime > → runtime dependencies only
-deps    < only >    → install dependencies but not the dist exclude < Dep1 >    → exclude Dep1
 nodeps              → no dependencies nobuild             → bypass build notest              → bypass test